AdnanH901/Walmart_data_analysis/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the Store Development, Strategic Planning, Marketing, and Supply Chain teams to consider the following:
+Based on the insights and findings above, we would recommend that the Store Development, Strategic Planning, Marketing, and Supply Chain teams consider the following:

 -

 # Assumptions and Caveats:

-Throughout the analysis, multiple assumptions were made to manage challenges with the data.
-These assumptions and caveats are noted below:
+Throughout the analysis, multiple assumptions and caveats were made to manage challenges with the data.
+These assumptions and caveats are noted below.

+<ins> **Assumptions:**<ins/>
-- **Assumption 1:** The data was drawn from [Kaggle](https://www.kaggle.com/), view the data [here](https://www.kaggle.com/datasets/aslanahmedov/walmart-sales-forecast), is assumed to be an accurate depiction of Walmart's sales data.
+- **Assumption 1:** The data was drawn from [Kaggle](https://www.kaggle.com/), view the data [here](https://www.kaggle.com/datasets/aslanahmedov/walmart-sales-forecast), and is assumed to be an accurate depiction of Walmart's sales data.

 - **Assumption 2:** The **45 stores** mentioned is a realistic localised depiction of the more than **10,750 store** that Walmart actually has.